Imageomics/snakemake-workshop/episodes/06_create_snakefile.md

 ---
 title: "Create a Workflow"
 teaching: 10
-exercises: 2
+exercises: 6
 ---

 :::::::::::::::::::::::::::::::::::::: questions

-- What are the main parts of a Snakemake Rule?
 - How do you create a Snakemake Workflow?
 - How do you run a Snakemake Workflow?
-- How does Snakemake create a job plan from rules?

 ::::::::::::::::::::::::::::::::::::::::::::::::

 ::::::::::::::::::::::::::::::::::::: objectives

-- Create a Snakemake Rule that uses an __input__ file, __output__ file and a __shell__ command.
+- Create a workflow with a single rule
 - Reduce filename duplication using __wildcards__
 - Represent non-file inputs using a __param__
 - Run a snakemake workflow